VPN vs. Tor: Which One Is the Better Choice for You?

-No, Tor is not a VPN but it works like one and has similar operations and applications.
-Because of its multi-layered encryption, Tor is wrongly considered a free VPN.
+No, Tor is not a VPN, but it works like one and has similar operations and applications.
+Because Tor encrypts your connection through several layers, many online users mistakenly consider it a free VPN.

 Then What About Tor Browser?

 Tor Browser is the project’s flagship product.
-You can use the browser to surf the web privately.
-Your connection is automatically routed through the Tor network, thus hiding your IP address and traffic.
+Tor users can use the Tor browser to surf the web privately.
+Your Internet connection is automatically routed through the Tor network, thus hiding your IP address and web traffic.

 What is a VPN?

 While a VPN does not provide 100% anonymity, it does switch your IP address.
 It replaces it with the IP address of the VPN server located in the country you connected to.
-This helps protect your identity online and lets you bypass geoblocks.
-VPN servers are typically spread across the globe, so you can change your location to virtually any city in any country.
+This helps protect your identity online and lets you bypass geo-blocks.

-VPNs majorly use tunneling protocols and encryption standards to give protection.
-While many of these protocols and standards are open-source, VPNs are generally built and offered by private companies.
+VPN software uses tunneling protocols and encryption standards to give protection.
+While many of these protocols and standards are open-source, VPN apps are generally built and offered by private companies.
 Because of this, a VPN is a centralized service, unlike the Tor browser.

 However, a VPN provider is still a for-profit company and has to follow government guidelines.
-Subscribing to a VPN involves a money trail and some providers may also engage in data logging.
-None of these are relevant to Tor, which makes it a better choice for tech entrepreneurs, security professionals, and hackers.
+Subscribing to a VPN provider involves a money trail and some providers may also engage in data logging.

 Now that you know the major differences between Tor and virtual private networks, let’s look at their differentiating factors.
 These will help you decide which one to choose.